Buy a scan tool or a code reader?

 In the old days, scan tools were passive; they only received information.
 As car makers added data lines from one module to another, techs needed the ability to send commands to the modules.
 Car makers responded by installing a Controller Area Network, or CAN bus.
 A CAN system relays information much faster to the scan tool and can accept commands from the tools.

-But a bi-directional scan tool can communicate with the vehicle computers and actually send commands.
+A bi-directional scan tool can communicate with the vehicle computers and actually send commands.
 Having a problem with an EVAPORATIVE emission purge valve (very common) and want to check it out?
-With a bi-directional scan tool you can apply a vacuum to the valve with a handheld vacuum pump and then command the valve to open or close.
+With a bi-directional scan tool you can apply a vacuum to the valve with a handheld vacuum pump and then command the valve to open or close from your bi-directional scan tool.
 If the valve fails to hold vacuum or doesn’t open or close, you have nailed the problem.

 Stand-alone scan tool or Bluetooth?